mdgeorge4153/portfolio/README.md

 An interpreter is a staple of a functional programming course.
-I redesigned the CS 3110 interpreter project, changing it from an untyped scheme-like language to a typed OCaml-like language.
+I redesigned the CS 3110 interpreter project, changing it from an untyped scheme-like language to a subset of OCaml.
 We also added a type system, and had the students implement a small part of a type inference algorithm.

 In addition to changing the source language, I cleaned up the structure of the code significantly, and also put a fair amount of polish into the tools we